-- (i) Conducting customer due diligence to verify the identity of clients and assess the risk of money laundering or terrorist financing. - (ii) Maintaining accurate records of transactions and client information. - (iii) Reporting suspicious activities to the relevant authorities. - (iv) Implementing robust internal controls and risk management frameworks.
-These obligations are designed to align with international standards, including those set by the Financial Action Task Force, to which Saint Kitts and Nevis is committed.
+- i.
+Conducting customer due diligence to verify the identity of clients and assess the risk of money laundering or terrorist financing. - ii.
+Maintaining accurate records of transactions and client information. - iii.
+Reporting suspicious activities to the relevant authorities. - iv.
+Implementing robust internal controls and risk management frameworks.
+These obligations are designed to align with international standards, including those set by the Financial Action Task Force, to which St. Kitts and Nevis is committed.

-Securities Industry Business Act may apply to intermediaries providing advisory services, particularly if the services involve securities or investment contracts.
-SIBA provides a regulatory framework for entities conducting securities business, which includes advisory activities.
-Under SIBA, intermediaries are required to obtain the appropriate licenses and adhere to regulations concerning investor protection, disclosure requirements, and fiduciary duties.
+St. Kitts and Nevis Virtual Asset Act may apply to intermediaries providing advisory services, particularly if the services involve securities or investment contracts.
+St. Kitts and Nevis Virtual Asset Act provides a regulatory framework for entities conducting securities business, which includes advisory activities.
+Under the St. Kitts and Nevis Virtual Asset Act, intermediaries are required to obtain the appropriate licenses and adhere to regulations concerning investor protection, disclosure requirements, and fiduciary duties.